The Dictionary of Sydney has no ongoing funding.

 The Dictionary of Sydney is a unique digital story-telling platform about Sydney with more than 400 contributors, 1000 entries, 13,500 entities and 5000 multimedia items freely accessible online.
 It is a free public resource for everyone to share and enjoy.

-From 2006-2016, the City of Sydney was the Dictionary of Sydney’s generous major government partner, providing cash and in-kind support.
+Between 2006-2016, the City of Sydney was the Dictionary of Sydney’s generous major government partner, providing cash and in-kind support.

 In 2016, the City of Sydney provided a special one-off grant to transfer the Dictionary of Sydney website to the State Library of New South Wales.
 As of December 2016, the City of Sydney no longer funds the Dictionary on an ongoing basis.

-Thank you in advance for your donation.
+Thank you for your support.

 Detail from MS Hill’s 1888 map ‘The City of Sydney’, a birds-eye view over the city looking to the south and west across Darling Harbour. http://dictionaryofsydney.org/image/97526